Updated April 26, 2025

 In a security context, dual control acts as a protective measure to mitigate the risks associated with unauthorized access or misuse of sensitive information.
 By requiring two authorized individuals to be present, organizations can minimize the chances of an insider threat exploiting their privileges or a single person making a critical error.

-For example, in a financial institution, dual control may be implemented for high-value transactions.
-Both the person initiating the transaction and another authorized individual must review and approve the transaction before it can be processed.
+For example, dual control may be implemented for high-value transactions in a financial institution.
+The person initiating the transaction and another authorized individual must review and approve it before processing.
 This ensures that no single person can manipulate or misappropriate funds without detection.

 The Importance of Dual Control